 - Fever and febrile seizures

 - Swallowed something harmful

-First aid for baby and child certificate of attendance.
+First aid for baby and child certificate of learning.
 We recommend you refresh your skills after 12 months.

 This course is not appropriate for anyone requiring first aid training for the workplace.